 Following these guidelines has helped me develop a more mindful approach to packing, and hopefully they will help you get the most out of your campervan adventure as well!

 The enemy of a relaxing campervan vacation is procrastination.
 Although it feels good at the time, procrastination is not a great strategy heading into a trip.

 In order to maximize fun and minimize last minute panic, I always plan my trip and pack my van ahead of time.
 It might be painful to give up some “me time”, but smooth sailing down the road makes the sacrifice totally worth it!

 Find Your Ideal Balance

 Don’t be the campervan owner that crams all of his or her worldly possessions inside for a 1-week road trip.
 I have found it’s important to find an ideal balance between minimalism and enough.
-So, how do I decide what to take with me?
+So, how do I decide what’s “enough” for vanlife essentials?

-- Comfort – I don’t skimp on the bed, or anything else I need to ensure my quality of sleep and ability to relax.
+- Comfort – I don’t skimp on the mattress, sleeping bag or other bedding, pillow, or anything else I need to ensure my quality of sleep.